renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

       - Your familiar gains a COG of 10 (unless its COG is already higher).
       - You can distribute +15 points to the familiar's aptitudes.
       - You may spend up to 200 CP on your familiar.
-      - Your familiar is magically linked to you; it can understand you when you speak, and you can understand it (regardless of the language that you use, even if it doesn'ts peak a language), and
+      - Your familiar is magically linked to you; it can understand you when you speak, and you can understand it (regardless of the language that you use, even if it doesn't speak a language), and
       - you and it can exchange simple telepathic messages (like simple ideas or flashes of images).

   - Gang Member